-Asolo has quite a lot of good restaurants and pizzerias where visitors can eat out.
-Almost all hotels in the town have their own restaurants and apart from those too, there are several other places that serve good food.
+Asolo has a lot of good restaurants and pizzerias where visitors can eat.
 Food in Asolo is mostly traditional Italian cuisine and regional dishes which the locals prefer to eat.
-There are also a few taverns and bars in the town that have a good collection of wines and light appetizers.
-However, there are only very few restaurants in Asolo where visitors would find other cuisines.
+There are also a few taverns and bars in town that have a good collection of wines and light appetizers.
+On the other side, there are only very few restaurants in Asolo where visitors can find other cuisines.
 Some of the best restaurants in town are AI Morer farm restaurant, Epoca pub and sandwich bar, Al Bersagliere tavern, restaurant villa Cipriani, bar Al Castello, café central, café Commercio and osteria Alla Rocca.

 Shopping in Asolo